Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 - Synchronous Multi-Link Multi-Radio (Sync MLMR): A client uses multiple bands simultaneously to transmit and receive data, with transmissions coordinated and synchronized across the bands.

-Still, the AirWire uses a USB connection, via its USB-C port and an included USB-C cable, to connect to a host computer.
+The AirWire connects to a host computer via its USB-C port and an included USB-C cable.
 Like most adapters, this port serves as both the data connection and the power draw.

 A UniFi-only adapter